chancesmith/javascript-exercises/level-1.md

 Logs, comments, and function anmes give insight and context as to what is going on.

 Headsup:
-`console.log()` is a way to test your code in the momement.
+`console.log()` is a way to test your code in the moment.
 The logs should not stay in your code for very long.

 ## See it for your own eyes
 ```